 When used wisely, an ARM can be an effective home loan option.
 Just be sure you know when the interest rate is scheduled to fluctuate.
 ARM rate changes tend to move upward, resulting in higher monthly payments for you.
 A good way to avoid this is to refinance out of the loan as you’re nearing the end of the initial fixed-rate period.

 FHA loans require a higher mortgage insurance premium (MIP) payments as compared to conventional loans (which again have PMI).
 Let’s take a closer look at MIP.
 It has two components: an upfront premium (UFMIP) and an annual premium.
 The current upfront premium rate is 1.75% of the loan amount.
 The current annual premium is 0.85% for the most common category of FHA loans.
 Though, annual premiums can be lower for lower LTV values or mortgage terms of fifteen years or less.
 Regardless, it’s not an uncommon financial strategy for borrowers to refinance from an FHA to a conventional loan once the 20% equity requirement is met — just so they can avoid further mortgage insurance payments.

 A lower monthly mortgage payment is just one of the many benefits of refinancing your loan.
-Learn what programs are available, and how to get started, by calling the salary-based mortgage consultants at American Financing.
+Learn what programs are available, and how to get started, by calling the dedicated mortgage consultants at American Financing.